shahin-m-hashim/PYTHON-CONTACT-BOOK/README.md

 If you find a bug or have an idea for an improvement, please open an issue or create a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see <a href="https://github.com/shahin-m-hashim/PYTHON-CONTACT-BOOK/blob/main/LICENSE">LICENSE.md</a>

 ## Acknowledgments
 Enjoy the Contact book and keep your contacts organized(Well Logically)